Wakkerstroom

-Wakkerstroom, (Awake Stream), is the second oldest town in Mpumalanga province, South Africa.
+Wakkerstroom (Awake Stream) is the second oldest town in Mpumalanga province, South Africa.
 The town is on the KwaZulu-Natal border, 27 km east of Volksrust and 56 km south-east of Amersfoort.

 History

 The settlement was laid out on the farm Gryshoek by Dirk Cornelis (Swart Dirk) Uys (1814–1910), proclaimed in 1859 by President Pretorius, and administered by a village council from 1910.
 Swart Dirk Uys, who surveyed the property using a 50-yard thong made from an eland he shot on arrival, originally named the town Uysenburg, but the name was changed by the Executive Council of the South African Republic to Marthinus-Wesselstroom, after the president's first names, and also known as Wesselstroom.

-In 1904 the name of the town was changed again to Wakkerstroom, meaning "awake stream" or "lively stream", which is an Afrikaans translation of the Zulu name for the river uThaka (English: awake) that flows near the town.
+In 1904, the name of the town was changed again to Wakkerstroom, meaning "awake stream" or "lively stream", which is an Afrikaans translation of the Zulu name for the river uThaka (English: awake) that flows near the town.

 The courthouse, St. Mark's Church, and the old bridge over the river have been declared national monuments.
 H. Rider Haggard's novel She: A History of Adventure was written while he lived on Hoog Street.
 The bridge dates to 1893, when it was built under the South African Republic from German steel.
-South Africa's first black member of the Christ Community Church was baptized by D. Bryant in 1904.
+South Africa's first black member of the Christ Community Church was baptized by Reverend D. Bryant in 1904.